Andrea/FunctionalProgrammingInGames/README.md

 Functional Programming In Games
 ============================

 Welcome to this page!
-Hope you find what you are looking for

-I don't know you, but when I was learning how to do funcitonal programming I wanted to program fun things, or something other than a "website for your cat(tm)" so I was looking for FP in games and there wasn't much around at the time... so I created this list.
+I don't know you, but when I was learning how to do functional programming I wanted to program fun things, so I was looking for FP in games and there wasn't much around at the time... so I started a list.

 **Please note: this list is not complete.
-If you find something missing or incorrect, please send a PR or create an issue specifying the problem. **
+If you find something missing or incorrect, please send a PR or create an issue specifying the problem.**

-Thanks

 ## Some resources for Functional Programming in Games Resources